1946 African Mine Workers' Union strike

-The African Mine Workers' Strike was a labour dispute involving mine workers of Witwatersrand in South Africa.
-It started on 12 August, 1946 and lasted approximately a week.
-The strike was attacked by police and over the week, at least 1,248 workers were wounded and at least 9 killed.
+The South African Mine Workers' Strike was a labour dispute involving mine workers of Witwatersrand in South Africa.
+It started on 12 August 1946 and lasted approximately a week.
+The strike was attacked by police and over the week, at least 1,248 workers were wounded and at least nine killed.

 African Mine Workers' Union

 In 1941 a miners' conference was called by the Transvaal Provincial Committee of the African National Congress.
 The conference was supported by Paramount Chief of Zululand and trade unions.

 It was here that the African Mine Workers' Union came into being and elected a committee under the presidency of J. B. Marks, who also became President of the Transvaal African National Congress.

 At first the union was not recognised by the Chamber of Mines, but after sustained pressure for better wages and conditions, the prime minister, Field Marshal Jan Smuts, announced some piecemeal increases improvements in conditions while at the same time issuing War Measure No. 1425—banning gatherings of more than twenty people on mining property without permission.

 Despite union officials being arrested in 1944 at a meeting in Witwatersrand and in Springs, a conference was held in May 1946 which decided to approach the government with demands for a ten shillings a day wage and other improvements—or to take strike action.

 On August 12, 1946, more than 60,000 workers in Witwatersrand refused to continue working for the existing wages.
 Within a week police were deployed and incorporated brutal tactics in an effort to break the strike.
 Officially 9 died and more than 1,248 workers were injured, and many regarded the strike as a failure.
 Although the initial demands were ignored and the workers returned to the mines after only a week, the strike was viewed as a crucial moment in South Africa's development.
 Ultimately this initial protest later influenced political realignments, and has been associated with increased labour conscience and social change.
 By addressing the conditions necessary to maintain cheap migrant labour, this movement provided insight into the manner in which Apartheid serves as a vehicle for perpetuating pre-capitalist modes of production.
 Methods such as the 'compound system', which essentially restrained workers from having any contact with Union organizers, were direct results of the initial failed Union Strike of 1946.

 In August 1946 an open air conference was held in Newtown Market Square as no hall where Africans could hold meetings was big enough to accommodate those present and the decision to strike was taken.